 Lay the table the night before

 Before going to bed, set the table for the next day.
 It will only take a few minutes this way, and those minutes will be spent while you aren’t hungry and attempting to prepare dinner for several hungry kids.
+To make it more fun and save even more time, use plastic dinnerware with colors to fit your mood.

 Prepare the veggies